C.D. Olimpia: International success

-In 1973, Olimpia won their first CONCACAF Champions' Cup by defeating SV Robinhood of Suriname in San Pedro Sula by a score of 1–0 after tying the first leg at zero in Tegucigalpa.
-Before reaching the final, Olimpia managed to eliminate Mexico's Club Toluca.
-The club won their second CONCACAF Champions' Cup in 1988 when they defeated Defence Force in the final match of the tournament.
-Before that, Olimpia managed to defeat and eliminate Mexican champions Cruz Azul by a score of 2–1 in a historic match that took place in the Estadio Azteca.
+In 1972, Olimpia won their first CONCACAF Champions Cup by defeating SV Robinhood of Suriname in San Pedro Sula by a score of 1–0 after drawing the first leg 0–0 in Tegucigalpa.
+Before reaching the final, Olimpia eliminated Mexico's Toluca FC.
+The club won their second CONCACAF Champions' Cup in 1988 when they defeated Trinidadian club Defence Force in the final match of the tournament.
+Before that, Olimpia defeated Mexican champions Cruz Azul by a score of 2–1 in a historic match that took place in the Estadio Azteca.
 To this day, Olimpia remains the only Central American club to have defeated a Mexican team in that stadium.
-In the semi-finals, Olimpia defeated LD Alajuelense in the Estadio Alejandro Morera Soto after they tied the home game in Tegucigalpa.
+In the semi-finals, Olimpia defeated Costa Rican giants Alajuelense at the Estadio Alejandro Morera Soto after they tied the home game in Tegucigalpa.

-In January 2001, Olimpia beat the Mexican teams of Toluca and Pachuca.
-The team, managed by Edwin Pavón triumphed over Toluca with a goal from Robert Lima, 3 goals from Denilson Costa, and one from Alex Pineda Chacon.
-The lineup for that match was: Donaldo González, Gerson Vásquez, Robert Lima, Samuel Caballero, Nerlin Membreño, Christian Santamaría, Arnold Cruz, Danilo Tosello, José Luis Pineda, Alex Pineda, Denilson Costa, Carlos Paez, and Elmer Marín.

-In 2017, Olimpia earned the inaugural Scotiabank CONCACAF League title.
-Olimpia, which lifted its first CONCACAF trophy since the 1988.
-The Honduran power, however, captured the inaugural SCL title Thursday, overcoming host Santos de Guapiles 4–1 on penalty kicks at Nacional stadium of Costa Rica, after their two-legged final ended 1–1 on aggregate.
-Both sides won 1–0 on the road.

-Michaell Chirinos’ goal in the 21st minute at the Estadio Nacional was the lifeline Olimpia needed in order to lift its first CONCACAF trophy since the 1988 CONCACAF Champions’ Cup.
-As a result, Olimpia maintained its record of being the only team to compete in the first 10 SCCL editions.
-They did not qualify for the 2019 SCCL.
+During the 2000 edition of the CONCACAF Champions' Cup, Olimpia defeated Toluca once again by a score of 1–0 in the quarterfinals and later Pachuca 4–0 in the semifinals.
+Olimpia lost the final 3–2 to Major League Soccer club LA Galaxy at the Los Angeles Memorial Coliseum, but qualified for the subsequently cancelled 2001 FIFA Club World Championship.

+In 2017, Olimpia won the inaugural CONCACAF League title, the club's first international trophy since 1988.
+Los Leones defeated Costa Rican side Santos de Guápiles 4–1 on penalties after a 1–1 aggregate score kept things level over two legs.
+Olimpia would win its second CONCACAF League in 2022, which also served as the final edition of the tournament.
+Olimpia defeated Alajuelense 5–4 on aggregate in the finals to claim a second title and secure qualification to the 2023 CONCACAF Champions League.